Back to School: Online vs. in-Class Courses

 By Rachel Seitz

-When students are deciding whether to take out a Climb loan, oftentimes they’ve already been through several important decisions prior to that; after answering if they should go back to school in the first place, there are also questions like what school they should attend or if they’ll need any living expenses (to name a few).
-One judgement the student might have to make is whether the course they take should be online or in-class.
-To help make this particular decision a bit easier, we’ve outlined some factors you may want to take into account and how they can impact your choice.
+When students take out a Climb loan, they’ve already been through several important decisions—after answering if they should go back to school in the first place, there are also questions like what school they should attend or if they’ll need any living expenses (to name a few).
+Another decision the student might have to make is whether the course they take should be online vs. in-class.
+To help make this particular decision a bit easier, we’ve outlined some factors you may want to take into account and how they can impact your choice!

 First and foremost—possibly the most relevant factor impacting your decision might be cost.
 In many cases, online classes are significantly cheaper than their in-class counterparts.
 You want to be sure, when choosing your class format, that you can afford its tuition and what elements you’re looking for which would make any potential extra cost worth it.
 An understanding of how you value aspects of each program and what you’re willing and able to pay for is something you’ll definitely need before enrolling.